VikramJangid-dev/JavaScript-Dev-Diary/README.md

 2. Selection of HTML Elements using the DOM
 3. Manipulating HTML Content with the DOM
 4. Adding Style to HTML Elements with the DOM
+5. Add or Remove Classes from HTML element [classList]
+6. Navigating from one element to another
+7. Create or Add Elements in DOM using JS [createElement()]
+8. Remove Elements from HTML [remove()]